staggeredsix/agentic-rag-dev/README.md

 3. Start the Milvus container from `compose.yaml` using Docker Compose.
    - The compose file configures Milvus to run in standalone mode with GPU support.
    - The `milvus` service is multi-arch and works on arm64 systems including NVIDIA Blackwell.
+   - Milvus uses an **internal etcd** service at `http://etcd:2379` by default.
+Set `ETCD_ENDPOINTS` if you want to connect to a different etcd instance.
 4. Configure the chat app to use the self-hosted endpoint.